Mantua, Philadelphia: History

-1600s

-Part of this neighborhood was purchased from the Lenni Lenape Indians in 1677 by William Warner.
+Part of this neighborhood was purchased from the Lenape Indian tribe in 1677 by William Warner.
 In 1692, a young Welsh carpenter, William Powel, opened a ferry over the Schuylkill River at the foot of the present Spring Garden Bridge.
 Lancaster Pike and Haverford Road were the first routes providing access from the west.

-1800s
+19th century

 Mantua was named in 1809 by Judge Richard Peters, who designed a grid of lots with 36th St. and Haverford Ave. as the center.
-He named the area for a city in Italy.
+It was named after the city of Mantua in Italy.

 Powelton Village, the neighborhood just south of Mantua, was named for the family of William Powell, whose son purchased additional land.
 By the mid-1880s, Powelton Village was a fashionable area, becoming part of Philadelphia after the Consolidation Act of 1854.

-1940s–1950s
+20th century

 Prior to the 1940s, Mantua was a predominantly white, Lutheran neighborhood.
-However, these decades mark the time when black families began moving into the area’s boundaries.
-The 1950s are what is seen as the peak of the neighborhood, which boasted a stunning commercial district on Haverford Avenue.
+However, these decades mark the time when Black families began moving into the area’s boundaries.
+During the 1950s the area hosted a bustling commercial district on Haverford Avenue.

-1960s

-Beginning in the early- to mid-1960s, the 19,000 neighborhood residents started seeing the beginnings of gang warfare.
-Despite the prevalence of crime and violence on the streets, community activists like Herman Wrice and Andrew Jenkins came together to form the Young Great Society and the Mantua Community Planners.